TikTok Ads: Everything You Need to Know About Marketing on TikTok

 1. Creating a Profile

-Probably the cheapest way to get involved in TikTok marketing is by creating a profile, producing content, and building an audience.
+Probably the best low budget marketing hack for TikTok is creating a profile, producing content, and building an audience.
 However, there’s a fine art to making videos that not only promote your brand but also attract viewers.
 Users don’t use the app to watch TikTok commercials, so any brand looking to get involved should have a good grasp on the type of content that’s popular before starting an account (don’t worry, we’ll give you a cheat sheet below).

 2. Paying for Official TikTok Ads